Health, Income, and Inequality

 Case finds that limitations in activities of daily living (ADLs) are associated with worse health status among the elderly and near elderly in South Africa, and that limitations for women are associated with larger erosions in health status than are those for men.
 Pensioners with limitations in ADLs report better health status than do older adults with the same limitations but who do not receive the pension.
 In addition, older adults in larger households report better health status with limitations in ADLs than do other older adults.
 These results are consistent with a model in which money (in the form of a pension) brings help (purchased or volunteered) when respondents cannot dress or bathe by themselves.

-*.
-Deaton is a Research Associate in the NBER's Programs on Economic Fluctuations and Growth, and Health Care, and the Dwight D. Eisenhower Professor of International Affairs at Princeton University.
-His "Profile" appears later in this issue.
+Angus S. Deaton is a Research Associate in the NBER's Programs on Economic Fluctuations and Growth and Health Care and is the Dwight D. Eisenhower Professor of International Affairs at Princeton University's Woodrow Wilson School.
+His current research interests include the determinants of health in rich and poor countries and the measurement of poverty and inequality around the world.